Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Related Works

 \section{Related Works}

-\textbf{Semi-Supervised Few-Shot Learning} (SSFSL) \cite{dong2024pseudo,li2019learning, ling2022semi,wei2022embarrassingly} is a special setting of SSL~\cite{chapelle2009semi} where the amount of unlabeled data is extremely limited.
-Classic SSL methods build on several core ideas: consistency regularization~\cite{yang2025unimatch, wei2023towards, zheng2022simmatch}, which enforces prediction consistency between strong and weak augmentations of unlabeled examples; pseudo-labeling \cite{cascante2021curriculum, arazo2020pseudo, lee2013pseudolabel, xie2020self}, which uses a teacher model's predictions to supervise the student model; and transfer learning \cite{chen2020big, he2020momentum}, where a model is first self-supervised on large unlabeled datasets and then adapted to a downstream task with labeled data.
-Among various SSL methods, FixMatch \cite{sohn2020fixmatch} stands out by combining pseudo-labeling and consistency regularization, achieving strong SSL performance.
+\textbf{Semi-Supervised Few-Shot Learning} (SSFSL) \cite{dong2024pseudo,li2019learning, ling2022semi,wei2022embarrassingly} is a special case of SSL~\cite{chapelle2009semi} in which the amount of unlabeled data is extremely limited.
+Classic SSL methods build on several core ideas: consistency regularization~\cite{yang2025unimatch, wei2023towards, zheng2022simmatch}, which enforces prediction consistency between strong and weak augmentations of unlabeled examples; pseudo-labeling \cite{cascante2021curriculum, arazo2020pseudo, lee2013pseudolabel, xie2020self}, which uses a teacher model's predictions to supervise the student model; and transfer learning \cite{chen2020big, he2020momentum}, where a model is first self-supervised, pretrained on large unlabeled datasets, and then adapted to a downstream task with labeled data.
+Among various SSL methods, FixMatch \cite{sohn2020fixmatch} stands out for its simplicity and strong performance.
 Subsequent works improve FixMatch by selecting confident pseudo-labels with adaptive thresholds \cite{zhang2021flexmatch, xu2021dash, huang2021pseudo, guo2022class, berthelot2022adamatch, wang2023freematch, chen2023softmatch, du2024simpro}, or enhancing pseudo-label quality through logit adjustment \cite{wang2022debiased, menon2021long} or teacher ensembling \cite{cai2021exponential, laine2017temporal, tarvainen2017mean}.
 Recent SSL methods further leverage zero-shot predictions from pretrained VLMs as auxiliary supervisions \cite{chung2025enhancing, wang2022debiased}, or adopt prompt tuning with a frozen VLM \cite{zhang2025revisiting, gan2024erasing, zhang2024candidate, menghini2023enhancing}.
-However, none of the existing works have successfully finetuned VLMs for SSL.
+However, no existing works have successfully finetuned VLMs for SSL.
 The recent work \cite{zhang2025revisiting} even asserts that tailored SSL methods are required to finetune VLMs effectively.
-We identify the root cause as the rather low-confidence predictions of VLMs, resulting in zero utilization of unlabeled data and weak supervision signals that prevent effective finetuning.
-Our work addresses this issue and enables, for the first time, effective finetuning VLMs via SSFSL.
+Our study, however, reveals the root cause of such failures is the ``flat'' softmax outputs from VLMs.
+We address this by leveraging temperatures in learning.
+For the first time, we enable successful finetuning of VLM for SSFSL.